valsamovich/java/README.md

 		// statement(s)
 	}

 **Nested if-else Statement** It is always legal to nest if-else statements.
-When using if , else if , else statements there are few points to keep in mind.
-- An if can have zero or one else's and it must come after any else if's.
-- An if can have zero to many else if's and they must come before the else.
-- Once an else if succeeds, none of he remaining else if's or else's will be tested.
+When using if, else if, else statements there are few points to keep in mind: An if can have zero or one else's and it must come after any else if's.An if can have zero to many else if's and they must come before the else.
+Once an else if succeeds, none of he remaining else if's or else's will be tested.

 	if(Boolean_expression 1){
 		// executes when the Boolean expression 1 is true